-Kathryn recently received the prestigious 2015 Sundance Institute/Time Warner Grant.
+Kathryn is the recipient of the prestigious 2015-2016 Sundance Institute/Time Warner Grant.
 Other awards and honors include the Sundance Fellowship for Film Scoring, for both narrative and documentary film scoring and the BMI Conducting Fellowship.

-Her scores can be heard in productions with a lineup of award winning directors and writers including; Justin Simien’s feature hit “Dear White People” which premiered in the Sundance 2014 Film Festival and won “Best Breakthrough Talent Award” with theatrical release by Lionsgate and Roadside Films; “Middle of Nowhere” by Ava DuVernay winner of Sundance 2012 Film Festival “Best Director for Dramatic Feature”, and the PBS American Masters- August Wilson “The Ground on Which I Stand” directed by Emmy award winning Sam Pollard.
+Her scores are in a variety of productions with a lineup of award winning directors and writers including; Justin Simien’s feature hit “Dear White People” which premiered in the Sundance 2014 Film Festival and won “Best Breakthrough Talent Award” with theatrical release by Lionsgate and Roadside Films; “Middle of Nowhere” by Ava DuVernay winner of Sundance 2012 Film Festival “Best Director for Dramatic Feature”, and the PBS American Masters- August Wilson “The Ground on Which I Stand” directed by Emmy award winning Sam Pollard.